 Do not try to feed or give water to a bat you have rescued.
 Many times people do more harm than good by giving fluids or food to a bat that is too cold or emaciated to be able to metabolize either.
 This could result in additional problems for the rehabilitator to deal with.

 BABY SEASON – JUNE THROUGH AUGUST.
-If you find an orphaned bat, it may be necessary to leave a voicemail.
+If you find an orphaned bat, it may be necessary to leave a voicemail or a text message.
 We’re most likely tending to the babies already in our care and will call you back as soon as we can.
 Please leave your name and town so that we can direct you to the nearest bat rehabber.
-We know that it may be inconvenient for you to transport the baby to the rehabber, but it would be impossible for us to pick them up since the calls keep coming in all day long and taking care of the orphans becomes a full-time job in itself.
+We know that it may be inconvenient for you to transport the baby to the rehabber, but meeting us half way would be incredibly helpful.
+We’re trying to cover the whole state and it is impossible for us to rescue every bat from Sussex to Cape May counties without your help.